 12:00 pm: Time still feels really, really slow.
 Weird not having those interruptions of food.
 I’ll sit down to do an assignment or something then look up and go “wtf, that only took 10 minutes?”

 3:00 pm: Climbing a lot of stairs at once is kind of tiring.
-I had to climb four flights and was very winded afterwards.
+I had to climb four flights and was very winded afterward.
 I regain the energy quickly though, and it’s only a physical fatigue, not a mental one.

 5:00 pm: Classes were horrible today, I had a 3-hour straight block that couldn’t have moved slower.
 I thought maybe the hunger was getting to me but it was something about the classes and the hunger, once I was out I was totally fine.
 It may also have been the boredom + time delay.

-7:00 pm: Hyper focused on whatever I’m working on, had no idea this would be such a pronounced effect.
+7:00 pm: Hyper-focused on whatever I’m working on, had no idea this would be such a pronounced effect.
 I have no need for the Pomodoro method, the Self Control app, anything like that.

 8:00 pm: Some small headaches throughout the day, mostly in classes though.
 I think I was dehydrated in the morning.
 They went away in the afternoon when I drank more water.